 position he has held for many years.
 Below is an

 The FEDERATION video

-mentioned in the Soundboard article will be posted soon.
+mentioned in the Soundboard article may be found at

 The National Federation of Music Clubs Festival:

 How Guitar Teachers and Their Students Can Participate and Grow